chadweimer/gomp/README.md

 ## Building

 This repository uses make.
-The simplest way to build the entire project is to simply issue the following command at the root of the repository:
+The simplest way to build the entire project is to issue the following command at the root of the repository:

 ```bash
 make